toweringcloud/airbnb-clone-react/README.md

 # airbnb-clone-react
-airbnb frontend clone with typescript v5 + react v18 + chakraui v2
+airbnb clone frontend with typescrpit, react and chakraui